quadram-institute-bioscience/ncov2019-artic-nf/README.md

 #### QIB settings

-For using the pipeline with QIB setting, i.e. primers V3 and cluster configuration, please use **qib** branch
+For using the pipeline with QIB setting, i.e. primers V3 and cluster configuration, please use **qib-2022** branch

 ```bash
 git checkout qib-2022